Onto Innovation

 Onto Innovation Inc. is an American semiconductor company formed in 2019 from the merger of Rudolph Technologies, Inc. and Nanometrics Incorporated.
 It is a provider of process and process control equipment and software for microelectronic manufacturing industries (primarily semiconductor device manufacturing).

-The company's product includes automated defect inspection and metrology systems, probe card test and analysis systems, and lithography step-and-repeat systems.
-In addition, Onto Innovation provides a broad range of software products designed to improve yield, control processes and reduce manufacturing costs.
-It is also a supplier of wafer fab equipment (WFE).
+The company's leading-edge technologies include: Un-patterned wafer quality; 3D metrology spanning chip features from nanometer scale transistors to large die interconnects; macro defect inspection of wafers and packages; metal interconnect composition; factory analytics; and lithography for advanced semiconductor packaging.